How Do I Make My Neighbor Pay for Damage Caused to My Fence?

 Then make an honest stab at computing the costs of the damages.
 Perhaps a paint job with a no-rust compound would do the trick.
 With your damages computation in hand, approach your neighbor again and explain that as a co-owner of the fence he is responsible for sharing the cost of maintenance and repair.

-If he is still unresponsive, there are two places to which you might turn for relief.
+If your neighbor continues to be unresponsive after your personal interactions, there are two places to which you might turn for relief.
 One is a mediator, who might help you resolve not only the nagging rusty fence issue, but other areas of contention.
 It sounds as if there are a few.

 You might also considering suing your less-than-neighborly neighbor in small claims court for money to compensate you for the damage to the fence.